UhhhItsMax/IncomeExpenseManager/README.md

 ---

-*Note: This README provides a comprehensive overview of the IncomeExpenseManager application, including setup instructions and usage guidelines.*
+*Note: This README provides an updated overview of the IncomeExpenseManager application, including newly added features such as bank account management and financial visualization charts.*